RandomcodeDev/purpl-engine/FalseKing.md

 ## Level design

-The level design will be similar to that of Hyper Light Drifter.
-There will be open areas with the occasional structure in them, indoor somewhat cramped dungeon areas with traps, and areas with puzzles, and some large structures/places that combine the various elements.
+There will be open areas with the occasional structure in them, indoor somewhat cramped dungeon areas with traps, and areas with puzzles, and some large structures/places that combine the various other level design elements.
 There will also potentially be areas that have enemies, which close when the player enters them until the enemies are defeated.
 Boss rooms will be similar, additionally featuring traps.

 ## Graphics

 The game will use low-detail 3D models and textures, and the rendered frames will be downscaled to look pixelated, making the game seem more 2D.
+High performance (120 FPS or higher) is expected to be achievable on all platforms even without substantial optimization.

 ## Audio